 Whole school – every year we celebrate European Day of Languages.
 We run an inter-house “Spot the Teacher” competition, where ten members of staff very kindly wear badges for us (representing different aspects of European culture each year) and tutor groups have to identify the teachers and the badges they are wearing.
 The House with the most entries wins the European Day of Languages cup and the winning entries in each House win a tub of chocolates for their tutor group.
 Students answer the register in tutor time in a different language and we provide a tutor group quiz raising awareness of different languages and cultures.
 The canteen also supports us by making foods with a European theme.

-Year 9 – There is the opportunity for students to train as Language Leaders and to teach junior school students in one of our feeder schools.
+Pupils have the chance to train as Language Leaders and to teach junior school pupils in our feeder schools.

 Year 9 and 10